xNaCly/c_paket/Readme.md

 cpak a <module>
 ```

-Installs the specifed module and links to its source in `$PWD/cpak_modules`
+Installs the specified module and links to its source in `$PWD/cpak_modules`

 #### Remove